larry-athey/boilermaker/Instructions/Usage-Tips.md

 Some people ferment on the grain and some also distill on the grain if they have a boiler with a motorized paddle.
 Your Boilermaker can actually maintain fermentation temperatures by using the **Brewing/Fermentation** operating mode.
 This turns the Boilermaker into an actual PID controller with very strict tuning, which means that this is much slower than the **Temperature Cruise** mode.

-_**NOTE:** This document isn't intended to be a tutorial on PID controllers, I would recommend that you follow YouTube tutorial videos that explain these._
+_**NOTE:** This document isn't intended to be a tutorial on PID controllers, I recommend that you follow YouTube tutorial videos that explain these._

 Keep in mind that you have a lot of suspended solids in brewing and fermentation.
 A PID controller may start out at 100% power depending on the current and target temperatures.
 This will almost always result in scorching.
 It's recommended that you first warm up your mash/wort in **Constant Power** mode at a low power and then switch to **Brewing/Fermentation** mode once you are about half way there.